shxntanu/shxntanu/README.md

 - <a href="https://github.com/shxntanu/Gharam_Masala">Gharam Masala</a> (Website for ordering home-cooked food.
 Made the front end as a part of Project Based Learning)
 - <a href="https://github.com/shxntanu/AutoInsight">AutoInsight</a> (RaspberryPi-based Vehicle and Crash Detection system, powered by Flutter, as a part of Project-based learning)
 - <a href="https://github.com/shxntanu/GraphicDesign">Graphic Design</a> (Graphic Design stuff I've done!)
+- <a href="https://github.com/PageTalk/Backend">PageTalk (MySQL Backend)</a> (Backend using ExpressJS in TypeScript that interfaces with a MySQL Server running on a Docker Container.
+Used MVC, Bcrypt and JWT)
+- <a href="https://github.com/PageTalk/Backend">PageTalk (MongoDB Backend)</a> (Backend using ExpressJS in TypeScript that interfaces with MongoDB Atlas for data storage.
+Used MVC, Bcrypt and JWT)

 <img src= "https://github.com/shxntanu/shxntanu/blob/1ea27b23be693057d970371e005e75046a677969/assets/stories_1.png">